ranocha/BSeries.jl/docs/src/tutorials/RK_order_conditions.md

 In this tutorial, we generate order conditions for a generic explicit Runge-Kutta method.

 First, we create symbolic coefficient arrays with the appropriate structure.
+There are several symbolic packages you can use.
+Here, we will use SymPy.jl.

 ```@example bseries-RK-order-conditions